MadsRogild/songbook/README.md

 It has x options

--c, --camp              To tell the program that it is used for a camp, also sets unf to true -u, --unf               If the songbook is UNF related -e, --empty             If one wants an empty first page -l, --logo <file>       Used to specify logo to be used on the first page (cannot be used with -e)
+-c, --camp              To tell the program that it is used for a camp, also sets unf to true\n -u, --unf               If the songbook is UNF related -e, --empty             If one wants an empty first page -l, --logo <file>       Used to specify logo to be used on the first page (cannot be used with -e)